Heritage Projects

 Project Budget

 Use the budget form embedded in the application to record expected expenses and revenues for the project.
-In the notes section of Project Budget, explain the line items and how you intend to use the funds you’re requesting from 4Culture.
+In the notes section of Project Budget, explain the line items and how you intend to use the funds you’re requesting from 4Culture, and how you will scale your project if you receive partial funding.
 The total expenses and revenues must match, including in-kinds in expenses and revenues.
 Please refer to “What Heritage Projects Funds” section of the guidelines for eligible and ineligible uses of 4Culture funding.

 You may submit up to three attachments to your application.
 Accepted file types are .doc, .docx, .pdf, .jpg, and .gif.
 Individual files must be less than 2 MB.
-Attachments may include photos, bids, estimates, letters of support from your project partners or communities served by the project, drawings, maps, copies of media coverage, previous research, studies, or reports to help illustrate your proposal.
-Attachments are optional.
+To resize files to under 2 MB, you can use free websites like Image Resizer and PDF Resizer.
+Attachments may include photos, bids, estimates, letters of support from your project partners or communities served by the project, drawings, maps, copies of media coverage, previous research, studies, reports, or other documents to help illustrate your proposal.
+If your project involves the heritage of another community or if it involves a partner to execute the project, a letter of support is highly encouraged.
+Please be selective and remember that attachments are optional.